What is Internet Protocol?

 Understanding the differences between Internet Protocol (IP) and Transmission Control Protocol (TCP) is essential for optimizing network performance.

-• Functionality: IP is responsible for addressing and routing packets to their destination, while TCP ensures reliable data transmission by establishing a connection and verifying packet delivery.
+• Functionality: IP is responsible for addressing and routing packets to their destination, while TCP ensures the reliable delivery of these packets.
 IP is faster but less reliable, making it suitable for applications where speed is critical.

-• Use Cases: TCP is ideal for applications requiring data integrity, such as email and file transfers.
-In contrast, IP is preferred for real-time applications like video streaming, where occasional data loss is acceptable.
+• Use Cases: TCP is preferred for applications requiring data integrity, such as email and file transfers.
+In contrast, IP is ideal for real-time applications like video streaming, where occasional data loss is acceptable.

 Importance of Internet Protocol

-Internet Protocol (IP) is the backbone of modern communication, enabling devices to connect and share information seamlessly.
-Its importance cannot be overstated, as it ensures the efficient and accurate transfer of data across networks.
+Internet Protocol (IP) is the backbone of modern digital communication, enabling seamless data transfer across networks.
+Its importance cannot be overstated, as it ensures efficient and reliable connectivity.

 • Scalability: Supports the growth of global networks.